 All employees are required to use 2FA (when available) and a randomly generated strong password for each services they use.
 We follow the principle of least privilege, so access to services is explicitly granted only when needed and reviewed on a regular basis.

-If you have any questions, don't hesitate to Shoot as an email..
+If you have any questions, don't hesitate to Shoot us an email.